 Portuguese.
 If there are Erasmus students, classes will be taught in English

-Knowledge of software engineering
+Knowledge of software engineering and programming

 Cadle, James & Yeates, Donald (2008).
 Peoject Management for Information Systems.
 Fifth Edition, Perarson Education.
 UK.¿